scovetta/Negative-Foo/content/consumerization-of-it.rst

 at work successful.

 This is really important.
-It’s why Google gives their employees really good equipment, even if it’s not an Android device (*`Are you listening, Microsoft?`_)*
+It’s why Google gives their employees really good equipment, even if it’s not an Android device.

 What kind of equipment do you use at work?
 Do you have better equipment at home?
 I’d love to hear your thoughts.

 .. _Marc LeShay: http://www.linkedin.com/in/LeShay
-.. _Are you listening, Microsoft?: http://www.zdnet.com/blog/microsoft/microsoft-banning-mac-ipad-purchases-by-its-sales-and-marketing-group/12221

 .. |IBM PC XT| image:: http://negativefoo.org/wp-content/uploads/2012/10/ibm5150-300x219.jpeg
    :target: http://negativefoo.org/2012/10/consumerization-of-it/ibm5150/